Solving degree, last fall degree, and related invariants

 For an $i\in\mathbb{N}$, we denote by $R_i$ the $k$-vector space generated by the monomials of degree $i$ of $R$.
 For an ideal $I\subseteq R$, let $I_i=I\cap R_i$.
 Denote by $R_{\leq i}=\sum_{j\leq i} R_j$ and by $I_{\leq i}=I\cap R_{\leq i}$.

-In this paper we study several invariants, which are used to estimate the complexity of solving a polynomial system via Gr\"obner bases methods.
-The main such invariants is the solving degree, which by definition measures the complexity of computing a Gr\"obner basis using a linear algebra algorithm that follows the strategy proposed by Lazard in~\cite{Lazard}.
+In this paper we study several invariants used to estimate the complexity of solving a polynomial system via Gr\"obner bases methods.
+The main such invariant is the solving degree, which by definition measures the complexity of computing a Gr\"obner basis using a linear algebra algorithm that follows the strategy proposed by Lazard in~\cite{Lazard}.
 We now briefly recall what such an algorithm does.